Merkaber/libEVEAuth/README.md

 ## How to use

 If you want to know how the authorization flow works, read the [docs](https://github.com/esi/esi-docs).
+For doxygen documentation open ```/../../libEVEAuth/docs/html/index.php```

 After creating an ```EVEAuth::Auth``` object with the applications client_id and the related scope, the user have to log into his account through the received url from ```auth.generate_auth_url();```.
 After login, the user will